ab-emptycup/ab-emptycup.github.io/devlog/rainy-reflection.md

 and update my outline prompts to bring out those issues.
 So, let it rip and off it went.
 Had to give a few permissions and couple of nudges midway before it finished.o Will dig into those PRs tomorrow and evaluate the first round results.

+### Day 14:

+Fix CORS
+  - Did not have allowed domains in config.py
+  - Unnecessary verbosity in logging
+  - Unnecessary function definitions in api.py (get_allowed_origins) even on refactor
+  - Bad choice of default behaviour (falling back to development config, further falling back to [])

+Thin Woodworks
+  - Completely broken implementation

+There's no point documenting this.
+It was a complete disaster.
+Claude's understanding was extremely superficial and it failed irrecoverably.
+One possibility could be that asking it to implement issues in a single thread caused this (unlikely).
+Another issue could be that the issues need to be fleshed out a much lower level.
+Better prompts would be able to help with this.
+A more involved workflow would do better.

+I'm cleaning up some old PR and putting together a sprint branch for release.

+### Day 15:

+Worked on a few issues myself today.
+For eg: Bulk customisation: Had to completely redo.
+But to be fair, the issue turned out to be more complex that I had thought.
+Still reviewing AI's v2 implementation for async fetch assets for render worker.
+Merged a couple more PRs into sprint for release tomorrow.

+I'll have to regroup and prioritise tomorrow.